brightcove/brightcove-player-sdk-ios/README.md

 iOS and iPadOS 14 introduced automatic Picture-in-Picture behavior which can be toggled on/off in `Settings > General > Picture in Picture`.
 In order for this feature to work as expected the player view must be equal to the width of the screen and the height must have a ratio of at least 0.57 to the width (16:9 or larger).
 If the width or height of your player view are smaller than these values Picture-in-Picture may not automatically be triggered when the application enters the background.

-**Important: The Brightcove Native Player SDK's Picture-in-Picture functionality does not support videos with ad playback.
-Trying to use a video with ads with the Picture-in-Picture functionality active will result in unexpected behavior.**
+**Important: The IMA, FreeWheel, Pulse and SSAI plugins each handles Picture-in-Picture functionality differently.
+Review the Picture-in-Picture section in each plugin README for additional information.**

 ## Thumbnail Seeking <a name="ThumbnailSeeking"></a>